Innosan/rps_array_sorter/README.md

 ## Structure
-`soring_algorithms` - Folder containing the sorting algorithms `utility` - Folder containing the utility functions like generating random numbers `index.ts` - Main file to run the function
+`soring_algorithms` - Folder containing the sorting algorithms

+`utility` - Folder containing the utility functions like generating random numbers

+`index.ts` - Main file to run the function

+`types` - Folder containing the types like `SortOrder` etc.

+Each crucial function has its own test file next to it.
+To run the tests, run `npm test` in the terminal.

 ## Development
-Just run the following file to test the function: `index.ts`
+Just run the `index.ts` to test the function:

 ## Installation
 1. Clone the repository